What Is Fidelity Bonding?

 Who Is Eligible for Bonding Services?

-- Any at-risk job applicant is eligible for bonding services, including: ex-offenders, recovering substance abusers (alcohol or drugs), welfare recipients and other persons having poor financial credit, economically disadvantaged youth and adults who lack a work history, individuals dishonorably discharged from the military, and others
+- Any at-risk job applicant is eligible for bonding services, including: justice-involved individuals, recovering substance abusers (alcohol or drugs), welfare recipients and other persons having poor financial credit, economically disadvantaged youth and adults who lack a work history, individuals dishonorably discharged from the military, and others

 - Anyone who cannot secure employment without bonding